Mapmark/100DaysOfCloud/Journey/003/Readme.md

 ```

 ## Subnet Associations
-In these two resources, we're assosciating a subnet with a specific route table.
+In these two resources, we're associating a subnet with a specific route table.
 This association causes traffic originating from the subnet to be routed according to the routes in the route table.

 ```
 #public